In this post, you will learn about Theraband exercises for the elderly. Theraband exercises are great for building mobility and strength for seniors.

-They are also great for doing more versatile home workouts as they can add resistance to body weight exercises like squats and you can can do some pretty complex movements with them.
+They are also great for doing more versatile home workouts.
+Because they can add resistance to bodyweight exercises like squats, shoulder presses, and push-ups.
+So you can do some pretty complex movements with them.

 Therabands are especially useful in physiotherapy and rehabilitation.
 They offer resistance that activates the muscles and can be varied from very light to moderate intensity.

-The resistance a theraband offers is quite different from a weight or a gym machine.
-The pull of the band increases gradually as you stretch it and the directions of the force is always coaxial to the band instead coaxial to gravity like with weights.
+The resistance a Theraband offers is quite different from a weight or a gym machine.
+The pull of the band increases gradually as you stretch it.
+The direction of the pull is always towards the band instead of ground like with free weights.

 This allows many limb positions to be trained with resistance that is not easily achievable with weights or machines.
 Useful stuff for rehabilitating a muscle or joint injury for example.

-Therabands come in different kinds of arrangement.
+Therabands come in different kinds of arrangements.
 The most simple and widely used form is a Theraband without any kind of handles.
-They are simply 4″ wide and 5 feet long latex ruber bands that come in different strengths.
+They are simply 4″ wide and 5 feet long latex rubber bands that come in different strengths.
 That doesn’t make them useless though, they are actually the most versatile form of Theraband.

 There are also Theraband with handles.
 They typically have a tough latex tubing that’s 50 inches long and has handles in the end.
-Thy give you more resistance and naturally a better grip because of the handles.
-These can also be equipped with something called a door anchor, which allows you to anchor the other end of the band to a door handle for certain exercises.
+They give you more resistance.
+And naturally a better grip because of the handles.
+These can also be equipped with something called a door anchor.
+It allows you to anchor the other end of the band to a door handle for certain exercises.

-Theraband consecutive loops are just like the simple band but instead of being open at the end they are a consecutive circle just like a rubber band.
-This allows different kinds of movement with out the need for necessarily gripping the band.
+Theraband consecutive loops are just like the simple band.
+But instead of being open at the end, are a consecutive circle just like a rubber band.
+This allows different kinds of movement without the need for necessarily gripping the band.

-Finally there are different kinds of band that can be used in a Theraband wellness stations.
-There are more oriented to gym use but you can get one for your home as well.
+Finally, there are different kinds of bands that you can use in Theraband wellness stations.
+They are more oriented to gym use but you can get one for your home as well.

-Elderly people often have mobility issues and join paints that prevent certain movements to be performed with proper technique.
-They can also have huge differences between the strength of different muscle groups, depending on the activities they’ve doing their whole life.
+Elderly people often have mobility issues and joint paints that prevent certain movements to be performed with proper technique.
+They can also have huge differences in the strength of different muscle groups.
+Depending on the activities they’ve been doing their whole life.

-They don’t stress the joints as much and the exercises can be specifically targeted to the muscle group that needs the most strengthening.
+They don’t stress your joints as much and the exercises can be specifically targeted to the muscle group that needs the most strengthening.

-You can do your exercise routine in a hotel or in a park without having to hall heavy and space consuming exercise equipment in your luggage.
+You can do your exercise routine in a hotel or in a park without having to haul heavy and space-consuming exercise equipment in your luggage.

 Therabands are also very affordable.
 Seniors that want to add challenge to simple bodyweight exercises and can’t afford a gym or expensive home exercise equipment will find the Therabands very useful.

-The Theraband products come in four different strengths that is indicated by their color:
+The Theraband products come in four different strengths that are indicated by their color: